Maia-Everett/lintian.eu/_posts/2024-04-25-warcraft-retrospective-23.md

 ![Into the Realm Eternal](/assets/wr/20240425001415_1.jpg)
 {% endfigure %}

 Arthas is, naturally, undeterred by the trees.
-He brings meat wagons, who cut a way through the trees right towards the first, weakly defended elven base.
+He brings meat wagons, which cut a way through the trees right towards the first, weakly defended elven base.
 You transition from the cutscene into gameplay, with your units in the middle of destroying the base.
 Then, you build yours over it --- from scratch.

 While the base is still under construction, Arthas get [a special guest](https://warcraft.wiki.gg/wiki/Sylvanas_Windrunner).